Skip to content

 Not Saving for Taxes

-The number one mistake.
-When you receive a $5,000 payout from OnlyFans, $1,250-$1,500 of that effectively belongs to the IRS.
-Immediately transfer 25-30% of every payout to a separate savings account designated for taxes.
+The highest earners said this from the beginning: the moment a payout hits, a percentage of it is already spoken for.
+When you receive a $5,000 payout from OnlyFans, $1,250-$1,500 of it effectively belongs to the IRS.
+Immediately transfer 25-30% of every payout to a dedicated tax savings account.
 Do not touch this money.

 Not Filing Quarterly